-Identification (driver's license, student ID) and emergency contacts (relatives and friends names and phone numbers)
+- Identification (driver's license, student ID) and emergency contacts (relatives and friends names and phone numbers)

-List of all allergies to medicine with the reaction
+- List of all allergies to medicine with the reaction

 - List of all current medications (name, strength, frequency) and "treatments" (include over-the-counter medications such as Tylenol, vitamins, herbals, and any other items such as energy enhancers; do not lie – if a person ingests, sniffs or injects anything such as drugs or even uses aromatherapy, tell the ER doctor or staff.
 If you do not have a list, place all of the medication bottles in a bag and bring them to the ER.

-List all surgeries (all means all, not just the most recent including elective plastic surgery)
+- List all surgeries (all means all, not just the most recent including elective plastic surgery)

-Have available the name(s) of the primary care physician and the specialists that treat the patient
+- Have available the name(s) of the primary care physician and the specialists that treat the patient

-Bring a copy of the person's advance directive that is signed; If you are a parent of a child, you are the caregiver and have medical power of attorney unless you have assigned this right to another (grandparent, friend).
+- Bring a copy of the person's advance directive that is signed; If you are a parent of a child, you are the caregiver and have medical power of attorney unless you have assigned this right to another (grandparent, friend).

-Bring all cards that pertain to insurance coverage; in addition, you may need a checkbook and/or a credit card.
+- Bring all cards that pertain to insurance coverage; in addition, you may need a checkbook and/or a credit card.

 For those patients with an up-to-date web, company, flash drive or phone app with your complete medical record, the brief checklist is as follows:

-Bring the security code for your medical records and the name of the website, company, flash drive or phone app or device that contains the health information, including the signed advance directive to the emergency department or doctor's office.
+- Bring the security code for your medical records and the name of the website, company, flash drive or phone app or device that contains the health information, including the signed advance directive to the emergency department or doctor's office.